mtg-toolz/gui-helper/README.md

 # Local setup from .msi

+MUST HAVE JAVA 16+ installed and Python 3 installed before running!

 Download and install the msi into a folder
-Add proximity.jar to the folder
+Add proximity.jar to the folder link in app
+Add autofill.exe to the folder link in app
-Add the template folder unzipped to the same folder Add your deck list as a text file
+Add cardxml to the folder can be found in this repo Add a cardback.png img (but be named cardback!) can be found in this repo Add the template folder unzipped to the same folder Add your deck list as a text file
 When done it should look like this